What Is Gaucher Disease?

-The incidence of Gaucher disease is 1 in 40,000 to 1 in 60,000 in the general population.
-It is more common in people with Ashkenazi Jewish ancestry, where the incidence is 1 in 800.
+The incidence of Gaucher disease is 1 in 40,000 to 1 in 60,000 in the general population; however, it is common in people of Ashkenazi Jewish ancestry, where the incidence is 1 in 800.

 How Is Gaucher Disease Treated?

-Gaucher disease is treated with enzyme replacement therapy (ERT) and substrate reduction therapy.
+Treatment for Gaucher disease involves enzyme replacement therapy (ERT) and substrate reduction therapy.
 ERT is given by infusion and helps eliminate the buildup of glucocerebrosides in the body.
 Oral forms of ERT are also available.
 For many affected individuals, ERT is effective in treating disease symptoms and preventing complications, particularly bone and organ damage.
 ERT does not improve or prevent the neurological symptoms found in type 2 and type 3 Gaucher disease.

 Individuals with the cardiovascular form of Gaucher disease often need heart-valve replacements, after which ERT can be helpful.

 Additional treatments for the symptoms of Gaucher disease include blood transfusions for tiredness and excessive bleeding; joint replacement to relieve pain and restore movement; and medication to treat bone pain.

 What Is the Prognosis for an Individual with Gaucher Disease?

 Because symptoms of Gaucher disease vary widely in type and severity, among individuals with the same subtype, the prognosis is also similarly varied.
 The prognosis for an individual with Gaucher disease depends on the type of Gaucher disease, the severity of symptoms in that particular individual, and the availability and effectiveness of treatment.